esmero/archipelago-documentation/docs/annotations.md

 2. Click within the Annotation and select the downwards arrow in the upper right-hand corner of the pop-up window.
 3. Select either the "Edit" option and Edit the Annotation as desired; Or select the "Delete" option.
 	![annotations edit delete](../imgs/annotations_edit_delete.jpg)
-4. To preserve your editing or deleting actions, navigate to the main content "Edit" tab, where you will see a message about Unsaved Web Annotation Changes. (see screenshot in Step 6 of the Adding and saving Annotations instructions above)
+4. To preserve your editing or deleting actions, navigate to the main content "Edit" tab, where you will see a message about Unsaved Web Annotation Changes. _(See screenshot in Step 6 of the Adding and saving Annotations instructions above.)_
 5. Select "Save" to preserve your Annotation(s) edits or deletions.
 Pressing the "Discard" button will discard only the unsaved Annotations changes, and will reload the page.

 ---